 - TEXT and MTEXT

-We can easily find these commands in the “Dimension” menu on the Menu Bar or in the Ribbon Panel under “Annotate” tab.
+We can easily find these commands in the “Dimension” menu on the Menu Bar or in the Ribbon Panel under the “Annotate” tab.
 See the image below:

 Leave a Reply